 Chowning said the committee’s task is to work, in this era when the quest for racial justice and equity has rightfully come to the forefront, with a renewed vigor to fulfill our commitment to diversity and the oneness of all people who are created in the image of God.

 The committee is working to build on the efforts of past years and move forward with a renewed commitment and energy to address the needs, concerns and issues of CU’s Black and other minority students, faculty and staff.

-Dr. Carey Ruiz, associate professor of sociology/director of diversity and community; Wanda Washington, coordinator for diversity and community; Jasmin Barnett, assistant to the director of Conover Education Center; Benji Kelly, vice president for development; Kelly Vink, coordinator for strategic planning and administrative compliance; Ginny Flanagan, special assistant to the president; Dr. Twyla Hernandez, associate professor of Christian ministries; Vickie Montgomery, business office coordinator/financial aid coordinator;
+Dr. Carey Ruiz, associate professor of sociology/interim director of diversity and inclusion; Wanda Washington, coordinator for diversity and community; Jasmin Barnett, assistant to the director of Conover Education Center; Benji Kelly, vice president for development; Kelly Vink, coordinator for strategic planning and administrative compliance; Ginny Flanagan, special assistant to the president; Dr. Twyla Hernandez, associate professor of Christian ministries; Vickie Montgomery, business office coordinator/financial aid coordinator;

-Ashley Fox, director of alumni relations; Josh Switzer, special project manager; Jason Lawson, director of personnel services; Debbie Carter, assistant professor of social work/director of the Bridge to Success Program; and Chowning.
+Ashley Fox, director of alumni relations; Josh Switzer, special project manager; Jason Lawson, director of personnel services; and Chowning.

 Campbellsville University is a widely acclaimed Kentucky-based Christian university with more than 11,900 students offering over 100 programs of study including Ph.D., master, baccalaureate, associate, pre-professional and certification programs.
 The website for complete information is www.campbellsville.edu.